aidartheklutz/homework-database-tgbot/README.md

 Readme: **English** | [Русский](/README.rus.md)

-Telegram bot for a study group.
-An administrator publishes homework, and students quickly find today’s, tomorrow’s, active, and past assignments.
+Telegram bot for a class or study group.
+An administrator publishes homework, and students quickly find today's, tomorrow's, active, and past assignments.
 Data lives in SQLite; finished homework stays in the database and remains available through history.

 ## Features